Condemned At Kangaroo Court

 European President

-Tell me Philosophe, you’re a famous thinker
+Tell me Philosophe, you’re a famous thinker.

-What do you make of this panoply?
+What do you make of this great panoply?

 Philosophe